christianclavet/naps2-cricri-edition/README.md

 Have a look at the [Developer Onboarding](https://www.naps2.com/doc-dev-onboarding.html) page.

 ## NOTE (About this fork):
 I, Christian Clavet, not the original developper of this excellent application, plan to rework the application for supporting a method I prefer for Batch Scanning as post-process in a non-destructive manner.

-Currently, Only added the ability to have more information when scanning|importing image, and full barcode reading (not just PATCHCODE)
+I also want to experiment with improving the workflow of the application and add other small features.

-Here is a screenshot (may 2022)
+Here is a screenshot (july 2022)
 ![Alt text](./Naps2_Barcode.JPG?raw=true "Title")